Main Content

 Connect to the NVIDIA Hardware

 To communicate with the NVIDIA hardware, you must create a live hardware connection object by using the jetson function.
 You must know the host name or IP address, username, and password of the target board to create a live hardware connection object.
-For example, when connecting to the target board for the first time, create a live object for Jetson hardware by using the command:
+For example, when connecting to the target board for the first time, create a jetson object by using the command:

-The jetson object reuses these settings from the most recent successful connection to the Jetson hardware.
+The jetson object reuses the settings from the most recent successful connection to the Jetson hardware.
 This example establishes an SSH connection to the Jetson hardware using the settings stored in memory.

 hwobj = jetson;